roblesch/roblesch.github.io/_posts/2022-02-08-multiple-importance.md

 In this post I'll share the route I took through Veach's thesis and how I implemented Multiple Importance Sampling with a Balance Heuristic in Peter Shirley's path tracer.
 Shortest path is a bit of a stretch.
 The source for this project is [available here](https://github.com/roblesch/multiple-importance-sampling).

 Many personal thanks to Mike Day for recommending the readings that gave this project its legs, Peter Shirley for entertaining too many questions, and to Professor Neumann for some generous encouragement.
+Extra thanks to Adam Celarek from TU Wien for taking the time for a detailed review of my implementation - Adam pointed out that there are issues with the light sampling, I've added his comments and some extra links in the Issues section of this post.

 - [Overview](#overview)
 - [Light Transport](#light-transport)